Leaseweb/LswMemcacheBundle/README.md

 and therefor also before the session write is executed.
 This causes the session writes not to show up in the Web Debug Toolbar.

-Persistent connections (setting "persistent_id") is known to crash php5 (core dump) on some systems.
+Enabling persistent connections (setting "persistent_id") is known to crash php5 (core dump) on some systems.
-Use with caution: it is strongly recommended to NOT set it (leave out "persistent_id" from configuration).
+Use with caution: it is strongly recommended to leave out "persistent_id" from the configuration.

 ### Credits